comunica/website/pages/docs/2_modify/advanced/rdf_parsing_serializing.md

 ---
 title: 'RDF Parsing and Serializing'
-description: 'The unit and integration tests that lead to a more stable codebase.'
+description: 'Basic concepts behind parsing and serializing RDF.'
 ---

 Parsing from and serializing to RDF is of great importance within Comunica,